 Local Health Service Offering Content Type (Locations) (4)

-Local health service offering displays contact information, service hours, and location information for the Service, along with any specific information related to the service at the location.
-Local service offering content provides contact information and location information for the service and if there is an offering that is unique to this specific location that is relevant please describe it here.
+The Local health service offering displays contact information, service hours, and location information for the Service, along with any specific information related to the service at the location.
 See the screenshot [section 4] above for example local service offering content.